Computer Science & Engineering

 E81 CSE 7800 Research Seminar on Computational Systems Biology

-Research seminars examine publications, techniques, approaches and strategies within an area of computer science and engineering.
-Seminars are highly participational: Students are expected to take turns presenting material, to prepare for seminar by reading any required material, and to contribute to the group's discussions.
+Research seminars examine publications, techniques, approaches, and strategies within an area of computer science and engineering.
+Seminars are highly participational: students are expected to take turns presenting material, to prepare for seminar by reading any required material, and to contribute to the group's discussions.
 The actual topics covered in a seminar will vary by semester and instructor.
-Interested students are encouraged to obtain a syllabus from the instructor's webpage or by contacting the instructor.
+Interested students are encouraged to obtain a syllabus from the instructor's web page or by contacting the instructor.

 Credit 1 unit.